burnpiro/erdem.pl/content/posts/2022/2022-04-guided-gradcam/guided-gradcam.md

 - 'Machine Learning'
 - 'XAI'
 - 'Interpretability'
 description: 'Improved GradCAM XAI method.
 Why is it better than the original?
-How the "Guiding" part works?'
+How does the "Guiding" part works?'
 ---

 ## What is Guided GradCAM method?